RiverArchitect/RA_wiki/wiki/VolumeAssessment.md

 # Introduction<a name="vaintro"></a>

-The *VolumeAssessment* module compares two input DEM Rasters and calculates volumetric change between both Rasters.
+The *VolumeAssessment* module compares two input DEM Rasters and calculates the volumetric change between both Rasters.
 The assessment produces workbooks containing reach-wise or project-wise volume differences (excavation and fill), terrain change DEMs, and `pdf`-maps.
 This chapter explains the module application in the following sections:

  - [Quick Guide](#vaquick) to the application of the GUI with descriptions of input requirements and output descriptions.